 States and Stations: Levels of Being

-And this is the beauty of Sufism, is that we learn about the virtues of the soul, the higher levels of Being, the states of God.
-Which if we practice diligently, we learn to experience little by little, through gifts of divinity.
+This is the beauty of Sufism.
+It is that we learn about the virtues of the soul, the higher levels of Being, the states of God, which, if we practice diligently, we learn to experience little by little, through gifts of divinity.
 Mystical states inspire us.
 They guide us in the work and help us to be consistent, to push ourselves, to be disciplined.

 There are many different levels of being, as we stated in our previous lecture.
 Mystical states are dynamic.
 They are infinite.
 A mystical state does not necessarily have to focus on just some internal samadhi, ecstasy from the East, an experience out of the body, but can occur physically, when we understand something profoundly, when we feel joy, happiness, inspiration.

 Our divinity wants to know itself and we are part of divinity.
 The soul is a mirror.
 It can reflect the images of hell, the infra-consciousness, or if it is polished, to give remembrance.
 We learn to reflect the heavens, which is something that Ibn ‘Arabi, a great Sufi master, taught in his Kitab al-Ahadiyyah, Treatise on the One Alone.
-Or as Bayazid Bastami stated, "For thirty years I sought God, but when I looked carefully, I found that in reality God was the seeker and I am the sought."
+Or as Bayazid Bastami stated:

 Inquietudes, yearnings of the soul―these are psychological pressures given to us in the heart from our inner Being to push us to return to Him, to Her.
 Without that we cannot rise up from our state of suffering.

 In this way, we study the levels of being.
 There are infinite levels of being, but for the sake of clarity and organization, for the purposes of study, the Sufis referred to these mystical states in many ways.
-As we stated, they sometimes refer to seven states or stations.
-Forty.
-A hundred levels.
-A thousand levels.
-Really its infinite, but we refer to different systems of different Sufi schools to understand more about ourselves, the dynamism of the soul, the great breadth and profundity of the heart.
+As we stated, they sometimes refer to seven states or stations, forty, a hundred levels, a thousand levels.
+Really it is infinite, but we refer to different systems of different Sufi schools to understand more about ourselves, the dynamism of the soul, the great breadth and profundity of the heart.

 Ecstasy and Being